 Rated highly by customers who rave about the plush sleep surface and pain relief.
 Received an almost perfect score in our pressure relief test, which is important for side sleepers who put more strain on their shoulders and hips.
+Easy delivery process.

-More expensive than most foam mattresses.
+More expensive than most foam mattresses, but price isn't a deal-breaker.

 Sleepers with chronic back or joint pain may want to add a mattress topper to extra comfort.